Noindex vs. Nofollow vs. Disallow

-- Indexing: After a crawl, robots then decide what information contained on a particular page can be and should be shown within search results.
-As part of this, search engine robots will also decide what search results a website’s pages should be included in (if any) and where in those results the page should rank.
+- Indexing: After a crawl, robots take all the information gathered during that crawl to decide what information contained on a particular page can be and should be shown within search results.
+As part of this, search engine robots will also decide what search results a website’s pages should be included in (if any) and where the page should rank within those results.

 Disallow: Controlling Crawling

-The first method of controlling a search robot is with a disallow command specified on a robots.txt file.
+The first method of controlling a search robot is with a disallow command.
+This is specified on a robots.txt file.
 When specified, a search robot that follows this command will not crawl the page, file or directory that has been disallowed.
 However, the disallowed files may still be indexed and appear in search results.